 Only the name and address of the applicant or the representative, errors of wording or of copying, or obvious mistakes may be corrected, at the request of the applicant (Article 12(2) CDIR).
-Corrections in the name and address are not to be confused with a change of name, or a transfer (see the Guidelines Part E Register operations, Section 3 EUTMs and RCDs as objects of property, Chapter 1 Transfer).
+Corrections in the name and address are not to be confused with a change of name, or a transfer (see the Guidelines, Part A, General rules, Section 5, Parties to the proceedings and professional representation, paragraphs 10 and 11, and Part E, Register operations, Section 3, EUTMs and RCDs as objects of property, Chapter 1, Transfer).